-(A) Application Selection Process for Resident Management and Business Development
+(A) Application Selection Process for Resident Management and Business Development.
 Applicants for Resident Management and Business Development grants are required to address application submission requirements, but are not required to address selection factors.
-HUD will accept for funding the first five eligible applications from each of the ten federal regions on a first-come, first-serve basis for 120 days after publication of this SuperNOFA.
-Any funds remaining after making awards to the first five eligible applications from each region will be awarded to the next eligible application from each region, then the next, and so forth until funds are exhausted.
+Eligibility will be determined by applications that meet the threshold requirements of Section VI of this program section of the SuperNOFA.
+HUD will accept for funding the first five eligible applications from each of the ten federal regions and ONAP on a first-come, first-serve basis for this SuperNOFA.
+Any funds remaining after making awards to the first five eligible applications from each region and ONAP will be awarded to the next eligible application from each region, then the next, and so forth until funds are exhausted.
 If sufficient funds are not available in any round to fund an eligible application from each region, the eligible applications will then be funded in the order in which they were received regardless of region.
 Where physical development activities are proposed, HUD will perform an environmental review, to the extent required by 24 CFR part 50, prior to award.
 The results of the environmental review may require that proposed activities be modified or proposed sites rejected.
 If all funds are not awarded in one funding category, funds are transferable to other ROSS funding categories in this ROSS competition.

-(B) Application Selection Process for Capacity Building or Conflict Resolution
+(B) Application Selection Process for Capacity Building or Conflict Resolution.
 Applicants for Conflict Resolution or Capacity Building grants are required to address application submission requirements but are not required to address selection factors.
-Eligibility will be determined by applications that meet the threshold requirements of Section IV of this program section of the SuperNOFA.
-HUD will accept for funding the first two eligible applications from each of the ten federal regions on a first-come, first-serve basis for 90 days after this SuperNOFA is published.
-Any funds remaining after making awards to the first two eligible applications from each region will be awarded to the next eligible application from each region, then the next, and so forth until funds are exhausted.
+Eligibility will be determined by applications that meet the threshold requirements of Section VI of this program section of the SuperNOFA.
+HUD will accept for funding the first two eligible applications from each of the ten federal regions and ONAP on a first-come, first-serve basis for this SuperNOFA.
+Any funds remaining after making awards to the first two eligible applications from each region and ONAP will be awarded to the next eligible application from each region, then the next, and so forth until funds are exhausted.
 If sufficient funds are not available in any round to fund an eligible application from each region, the eligible applications will then be funded in the order in which they were received regardless of region.
 If all funds are not awarded in one funding category, funds are transferable to the other ROSS funding categories in this ROSS competition.

-(C) Application Selection Process for Resident Service Delivery Models
+(C) Application Selection Process for Resident Service Delivery Models.
 (1) Three types of reviews will be conducted: a screening to determine if your application submission is complete and on time; a threshold review to determine applicant eligibility; and a technical review to rate your application based on the five rating factors provided in this section.
-A minimum score of 55 is required to be considered for funding.
+A minimum score of 70 is required to be considered for funding.
 If you are not the PHA, where physical development activities are proposed, HUD will perform an environmental review, to the extent required by 24 CFR part 50, prior to award.
 The results of the environmental review may require that proposed activities be modified or proposed sites rejected.